-Inequality Grapher is a full featured Graphing Utility that supports graphing multiple functions together, and shading the areas less than or greater than the function(s).
+Inequality Grapher is a full featured Graphing Utility that supports graphing multiple functions together, and shading the areas less than or greater than each function.

 It can be used to solve sets of inequality questions, and is useful in linear programming.

 To plot a function just type it into the function box.
 Use "x" as the variable.

 To zoom, use the zoom slider.
 To the left zooms in, to the right zooms out.
 When you let go of the slider it goes back to the middle so you can zoom more.

 You can click-and-drag to move the graph around.

 If you just click-and-release (without moving), then the spot you clicked on will be the new center

 To reset the zoom to the original, click on the Reset button.